Professional Requirements

 Vermont

-A health care provider delivering health care services or dental services through telemedicine must obtain and document a patient’s oral or written informed consent.
-See law for special informed consent instructions third-party vendors, emergency situations, a psychiatrist’s examination and a patient receiving by store-and-forward means.
+A health care provider delivering health care services or dental services through telemedicine shall obtain and document a patient’s oral or written informed consent for the use of telemedicine technology prior to delivering services to the patient.

 Audio-Only Telephone